-Teach Your Kids Metacognition
+Why You Need to Teach Your Kids Metacognition

 Reading time: 12 minutes

-In this reading you will:
+In this reading we will cover:

-- Learn what metacognition is
+- Learning what metacognition is

 The phrase was coined by developmental psychologist John Flavell in 1979, who is a founding scholar of the field.
-However, we can trace the roots of this back further to Plato, who emphasized the importance of self-reflection and self-awareness.
+However, we can trace the roots of this idea back much further to Plato, who emphasized the importance of self-reflection and self-awareness.

 1) Knowledge – what you know about yourself as a cognitive processor and

-|Good metacognition allows the learner to maximize results, and poor metacognition can lead to the use of poor or less effective learning efforts.|
+|Good metacognition allows the learner to maximize results, while poor metacognition leads to poor or less effective learning efforts.|

 What Does it Look Like?